Last Updated on May 30, 2025 by Dave Schoenbeck

 Years ago, I worked for a forward-thinking company that valued servant leadership above all other management tactics.
-While it was an unpopular idea in the industry at the time, I can vouch that those servant leadership characteristics were a robust education for me as an emerging leader, and this concept forever imprinted my leadership style.
+While it was an unpopular idea in the industry at the time, I can attest that those servant leadership characteristics provided a robust education for me as an emerging leader, and this concept has forever imprinted my leadership style.

 What is Servant Leadership?

-The Center for Servant Leadership defines the concept: “The servant-leader shares power, puts the needs of others first, and helps people develop and perform as highly as possible.”
+The Center for Servant Leadership defines the concept as follows: “The servant-leader shares power, puts the needs of others first, and helps people develop and perform as highly as possible.”

 Servant leadership is the philosophy of leading through service.
 That is to say, managers don’t think of themselves as “bosses.”
-Rather than becoming preoccupied with their success, servant leaders believe their purpose is to nurture their associates and contribute to the company’s overall success instead of tending to their desires.
+Rather than becoming preoccupied with their success, servant leaders believe their purpose is to nurture their associates and contribute to the company’s overall success, rather than attending to their desires.

-This might sound simple in theory, but it takes a genuine desire to serve for servant leadership to become part of your company culture.
-If you have a manager more driven by the bottom line or their success than by helping the people on your team, you will have a problem.
-The focus should be on supporting your teammates to succeed; from there, the business will grow and thrive naturally.
+This might sound simple in theory, but it requires a genuine desire to serve for servant leadership to become an integral part of your company culture.
+If you have a manager who is more driven by the bottom line or their success than by helping the people on your team, you will have a problem.
+The focus should be on supporting your teammates to succeed; from there, the business will naturally grow and thrive.

-Said another way, If the leader takes care of the team, the team will take care of the customers.
-The customers reward us with sales and profits, which takes care of the business.
+In other words, if the leader takes care of the team, the team will, in turn, take care of the customers.
+The customers reward us with sales and profits, which take care of the business.
 The result: the business takes care of the leader.
 It is a cycle of success that justifies and supports investing in servant leadership.

 How it Works

 In a high-stress business environment, it’s easy to become so preoccupied with your goals that you must pay attention to the people who work for you.
-If someone makes a costly mistake, your first instinct might be to snap at or discipline them somehow.
-The servant leader, however, would use the error as an opportunity to coach that teammate to ensure their growth—not to tear them down.
+If someone makes a costly mistake, your first instinct might be to reprimand or discipline them in some way.
+The servant leader, however, would use the error as an opportunity to coach that teammate, ensuring their growth, rather than tearing them down.

-Ultimately, servant leadership revolves around encouraging your team’s growth and understanding that your job as a manager is to ensure their success rather than your own.
+Ultimately, servant leadership revolves around encouraging your team’s growth and recognizing that your role as a manager is to ensure their success, rather than your own.
 Authentic leadership requires empathy for every employee.
 John Maxwell’s book, The Law of the Picture, goes into this in-depth.

 5 Key Servant Leadership Characteristics

 - Compassion.
-Servant leaders know their employees are people.
+Servant leaders recognize that their employees are individuals.
 If someone makes a mistake, respond with kindness.
 If an employee is going through something outside of work, give them the resources they need to get through it.

 - Self-awareness.
 Servant leaders must be aware of the persona they are projecting to their people.
 As their manager, your team looks to you to provide an example.
 Be mindful of your behavior and model it after what you want to see in the workplace.